Nadeennoshy/Calculator_app/README.md

 ## Features
-  - Addition, subtraction, multiplication, power and division operations
+  - Addition, subtraction, multiplication, power, remainder and division operations
   - Clear button to reset the calculator
-  - Delete button to delete the last digit
+  - Delete icon to delete the last digit

 ## 🤳 Screens